kawsaramin101/tms-be/readme.md

 2. Update `schema.prisma`.
 3. Create a Prisma migration.
 4. Test the migration.
-5. Commit the migration with the schema change.
+5. Commit the schema and migration together.
+6. Mention the database change in your Pull Request.

 ## `prisma/migrations/`